ANUJT65/EmpathyChat/README.md

-# EmpathyChat
+# EmpathyChat ✨

-## Introduction
+## Introduction 🌍

 In an increasingly digital world, the way we communicate shapes our relationships and influences how we receive feedback.
 To address the growing need for more empathetic and constructive communication, we are developing a real-time chat app that transforms the way users express themselves in reviews and feedback scenarios.

 This innovative app tweaks users' words into a more professional and compassionate tone, encouraging thoughtful and respectful exchanges.
-By facilitating empathetic communication, our app aims to enhance the quality of online interactions, whether in restaurant reviews, product feedback, or constructive critiques, ultimately fostering a culture of understanding and support.
+By facilitating empathetic communication, our app aims to enhance the quality of online interactions, whether in restaurant reviews 🍴, product feedback 📦, or constructive critiques 💬, ultimately fostering a culture of understanding and support.

-## Objectives
+## Objectives 🎯

 - Develop a real-time chat application using WebSockets, allowing multiple users to communicate seamlessly.
-- Implement advanced features for filtering out vulgar words without removing the comment entirely.
+- Implement advanced features for filtering out vulgar words 🚫 without removing the comment entirely.
-- Converting negative sentiments into positive expressions, thereby promoting a healthier communication environment.
+- Converting negative sentiments into positive expressions, thereby promoting a healthier communication environment 🌱.

-## Literature Survey
+## Literature Survey 📚

 | Title | Summary |
 | ----- | ------- |